falategan/prolyl-isomerisation-benchmark/README.md

 # Prolyl Isomerisation Benchmark

-This repository contains the data and scripts required to reproduce the results from my MSc thesis _On the Computational Modelling of Prolyl–Peptide_ cis–trans _Isomerisation: Benchmarking DFT Approaches with N–Acetylproline Methylamide_
+This repository contains the data and scripts required to reproduce the results from my MSc thesis _On the Computational Modelling of Prolyl–Peptide_ cis–trans _Isomerisation: Benchmarking DFT App[...]_

 ## Repository Structure

 ```
 .
 ├── Data/              # Raw and processed dataset files
-├── Scripts/           # Analysis and processing scripts with configuration files
+├── Images/            # Flow diagrams used in this README
-└── Images/            # Flow diagrams used in this REAME
+└── Scripts/           # Analysis and processing scripts with configuration files
 ```

 ## Requirements